Is Technology Helping or Hurting Our Relationships?

 This is where things can get complicated.

 Smartphones, apps, and constant connectivity have created new patterns in modern relationships.
-Some are helpful, some harmful, and some we’re still figuring out.
+Some are helpful, some are harmful, and some we are still figuring out.
 While digital tools can support communication, they can also interrupt it, distract from it, or even replace it.
-Understanding both sides of technology’s influence can help couples build healthier habits and more intentional connection.
+Many couples who seek couples therapy notice that technology plays a role in emotional distance or miscommunication.
+Understanding both sides of technology’s influence can help couples build healthier habits and a more intentional connection.

 One of the most talked-about issues in recent research is something you may have noticed in your own life: phubbing.
-Short for “phone snubbing,” it describes what happens when someone directs their attention to a phone instead of the person they’re with.
+Short for phone snubbing, it refers to the act of directing one's attention to a phone instead of the person they are with.

-It might be glancing at notifications during a date, scrolling while your partner is talking, or having the phone on the table, face up, just in case something “important” comes through.
+It might be glancing at notifications during a date, scrolling while your partner is talking, or keeping the phone on the table, face up, just in case something important comes through.

 A 2016 study by Krasnova and colleagues found that frequent phubbing in romantic relationships can create real emotional consequences.
 Couples reported more conflict, lower relationship satisfaction, and even reduced overall well-being.
-In other words, the simple act of shifting your attention from your partner to your phone, even briefly, can send a message: “What’s on my screen matters more than you right now.”
+In marriage counseling in Southlake and Fort Worth, TX, these patterns often show up as feelings of being dismissed or unimportant.
+Even brief moments of divided attention can send the message: what is on my screen matters more than you right now.

-While most people don’t intend to convey this, it’s easy for it to become a habit that slowly erodes closeness.
+While most people do not intend to convey this, it is easy for it to become a habit that slowly erodes closeness.

-Even if someone isn’t outright “phubbing,” technology can still interfere with intimacy in more subtle ways.
-In a 2019 study by McDaniel and Drouin, more than half of couples reported experiencing “technoference.”
-Technology interruptions, on at least a few days during a two-week study period.
+Even if someone is not outright phubbing, technology can still interfere with intimacy in more subtle ways.
+In a 2019 study by McDaniel and Drouin, more than half of couples reported experiencing technoference, meaning technology interruptions, on at least a few days during a two-week study period.
 Nearly three-quarters experienced it at least once.

 Technoference might look like: